anikasamiha/User_Management_Project/ReadMe.txt

-I've developed this project on a windows machine.
+I've developed this project on a windows machine using python.
 So, may be if you are on a mac, processes will be a bit different.
 Since I have only windows, so I'm describing processes to run the project for a windows machine.

 Firstly, some softwares needs to be pre-installed on the system.